MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 - Set up Microsoft Teams.

-This topic provides step-by-step procedures for all of the above.
+The following topics provide step-by-step procedures for all of the above.

 ## Set up a user group